pnytko/downview_2.0/README.md

 ## 🎯 About
 DownView is an interactive map application designed for tourists and outdoor enthusiasts.
 It combines various map layers and tools to enhance the hiking and exploration experience.
 The application provides detailed trail information, terrain analysis, and measurement tools to help users plan and navigate their outdoor adventures.

+Thanks to Continuous Deployment methodology, all updates and improvements are automatically deployed to the production environment, ensuring users always have access to the latest features and fixes.

 ## ✨ Features

+### 🔄 Development & Deployment
+- **Continuous Deployment** - automatic deployment of updates
+- **Version Control** - Git-based development
+- **GitHub Actions** - automated deployment pipeline
+- **FTP Deployment** - reliable hosting updates

 ### 🗺️ Map Layers
 - **OpenStreetMap (OSM)** - base map layer